Bwindi forest national park

 Other Mammals

-Although the list of mammals consists of mainly small ones such as rodents and bats, you will find chimpanzees and varieties of monkeys with common viewings of the blue monkey and black-and-white colobus.
-Occasionally forest elephants appear; there are six species of antelopes, the bushbuck and five types of forest duiker.
+Although the list of mammals consists of mainly small ones such as rodents and bats.
+You will find chimpanzees and varieties of monkeys with common viewings of the blue monkey and black-and-white colobus.
+Occasionally, forest elephants appear; there are six species of antelopes, the bushbuck, and five types of forest duiker.

 Other animals